metaleap/gerbil-lsp/lsp/notes.md

   - _removed_ &mdash; source file deletions, or source file removals from the editor-side "workspace" / project
   - _added_ &mdash; source file creations (they're not necessarily empty), or source file additions to the editor-side "workspace" / project
   - _changed_ &mdash; on-disk source file modifications, whether through Save or from outside the editor
-- **on-source-file-edited**: this is not-yet-saved live edits — the source file path and full current editor-side buffer contents will be passed
+- **on-source-file-edited**: this is not-yet-saved live edits &mdash; the source file path and full current editor-side buffer contents will be passed

 Optional, **if** it is of any practical interest to `ide` (for example to "prioritize" analyses / refreshes of opened files vs. all the others or some such)